This article is relevant for users on the Pro, Extend, and Enterprise plans.

 If you create a Group you are the owner of that Group and:

-- You and the Workspace Manager(s) will be able to edit and enrol members into your Group
+- You and workspace administrators will be able to edit and enrol members into your Group

-- Members with the global 'enrol' permission can enrol and remove learners and facilitators into your Group
+- Users with the facilitator role can enroll and remove learners and trainers into your group

 - When the group is enrolled into a course, the group facilitator and anyone who can edit the course can adjust the settings on the group